-NUR/NRS 3383 Gerontological Nursing - 3 hours (Fall, Winterfest, Spring)
+NUR/NRS 3383 Gerontological Nursing - 3 hours (Fall, Spring, On demand)

 This course addresses relevant topics directed at optimum nursing interventions of older adults.
 Students will examine the holistic effects of aging as well as issues specific to the older adult.